-Box 2: Complementary Learning Models for Agribusiness Workforce Development - Part 1 respondents reporting they are "completely unaware" in both categories.
+Box 2: Complementary Learning Models for Agribusiness Workforce Development - Part 1

 General awareness of agribusiness sectors demonstrates the highest recognition, with 10.22% of respondents identifying as "extremely aware" and 25.78% as "very aware."
 In contrast, understanding of career advancement opportunities is significantly weaker, with only 4.00% of female students reporting "extreme awareness."